one-net/onenet.-client-Bushi/README.md

 * Alek has 9+ years of professional front-end web development experience and is proficient in back end development as well.
 In his career, he has worked within multiple different industry disciplines and most notably has worked in compliance of legal software and front end development.

 Tina -
 * Tina has 7+ years of industry experience working in AAA game development companies such as Blizzard and EA.
-She is a core contributing artist/advisor (Bushi Alpha version 3.1.0) and has heavily worked on Bushi in all aspects.
+She is a core contributing character artist/advisor (Bushi Alpha version 3.1.0) and has heavily worked on Bushi in all aspects.
+With her extensive experience in the traditional gaming world, she acts as a bridge to a plethora of well-known and vetted artists, developers, and advisors.

 ## Team Code Repos
 https://github.com/one-net